X

 Achal Lohade

 Understood.
-And if you could clarify, you know, in terms of the other expenses line item, you know, that seems to have kind of seen a decline on a YY basis.
-You know.
-Any particular reason out here if you could call out if I see this is 475 crores.
+And if you could clarify, in terms of the other expenses line item, that seems to have kind of seen a decline on a YoY basis.
+Any particular reason out here if you could call out if I see this is INR475 crores?

-Yes.
-No, so there isn’t actually any sort of reason.
-These are just quarterly and seasonal things and if you see here as a whole, it will actually stack up.
+No, so there isn’t actually any particular sort of reason.
+These are just quarterly and seasonal things.
+And if you see year as a whole, it will actually stack up.

 Achal Lohade